 In 2004 Avner appeared for three months in a sold out run at Theatre Fontaine in Paris, and for a four week run at Teatro Alfil in Madrid in 2009-2010.

 In addition to a busy performance schedule, Avner has taught master classes in clowning and Eccentric Performing in the United States, France, Germany, Finland, Belgium, Japan and Spain.
 He has developed silent theatre skills as a therapeutic tool and also teaches workshops for students and professionals in health care, education and counseling, as well as theatre.
 He lives on an island off the coast of Maine and would really rather be sailing.
 Avner has been a practitioner of Aikido for many years, and recently earned his black belt (shodan).

 Avner is a certified Ericksonian Hypnotist, and NLP Master Practitioner.
 He specializes in performer related issues of all kinds.
 He is also a Certified Trainer in Ericksonian Hypnosis and Neuro-Linguistic Programming.

-Avner is the artistic director of Phyzgig, an annual festival of physical comedy, former President of the Board of Directors of the Celebration Barn Theater, and is on the Boards of Directors of Acorn Productions, and Etz Chaim Synagogue.
+Avner is the artistic director of Phyzgig, an annual festival of physical comedy, former President of the Board of Directors of the Celebration Barn Theater, and recently joined the advisory board of The Circus Conservatory of America.